GaloisInc/cryptol-specs/Primitive/Asymmetric/Signature/SphincsPlus.cry.md

 The return value "NULL" is used by the spec pseudocode, but never defined.
 We'll assume it is intended to indicate an error.
-The spec's prose says that the ADRS value must be a WOTS hash address.
-The pseudocode doesn't check, but the implementation below does.

 ```
 // TODO: Replace with parameterized F